-As a person conducting a business or undertaking (PCBU), you must ensure that the person carrying out energised electrical work has tools, testing equipment and PPE that are suitable for work, that have been properly tested and that are maintained in good working order.
+As a PCBU, you must ensure that the person carrying out energised electrical work has tools, testing equipment and PPE that are suitable for work, that have been properly tested and that are maintained in good working order.

 Workers carrying out electrical testing must be appropriately trained and competent in test procedures and in the use of testing instruments and equipment.
 This includes: